 - A valid Health insurance

 - Application Fee for CAO/Direct Applications (varies)

-You must keep in mind that any documents that are not available in English, must be translated and certified by your educational institution or a designated notary public before being sent to the university.
+You must keep in mind that any documents that are not available in English, must be translated and certified by your educational institution or notary public before being sent to the university.